codio/knowledge/source/instructors/authoring/guides/blueprints.rst

 Reusing a **Blueprint** in a different course
 ---------------------------------------------

 As previously mentioned, Blueprints are only available in the course in which they were created.
-However, it is possible to transfer them to a different course by exporting and importing.
-See :ref:`Exporting and Importing Blueprints <course-blueprint-transfer>` to learn how transfer them between courses.
+However, you can transfer them to a different course by exporting and importing them.
+See :ref:`Course Blueprint Transfer <course-blueprint-transfer>` to learn how to transfer them between courses.